gnanda/Lehmer_PRNG/README.md

 Lehmer_PRNG
 ===========

 An implementation for a Lehmer pseudo-random number generator.
-Ported from the C implementation to python, with some syntactic sugar.
+Ported, almost directly, from the C implementation to python, with some syntactic sugar.

 Example usage:
+    Importing the module:
+        from LehmerRNG import LehmerRNG

     Creating a PRNG object:
     Using the default seed and the initial stream 0: my_rng = LehmerRNG()